Weekend Getaways Near Minneapolis

 New Ulm, Minnesota: 96 miles southwest of Minneapolis

 New Ulm was a German utopian settlement in the 1850s, and for beer lovers, it's still the perfect spot.
 Plan your getaway for the annual Oktoberfest celebration, when beer from the 155-year-old Schell's Brewery flows (or swing by the historic brick mansion for lagers, Pilsners and weekend tours throughout the year).
 Climb the winding, 99-step staircase to the top of the Hermann Monument for sweeping views of the town and surrounding river valley.
-Try traditional German foods and the specialty ribs at Veigel's Kaiserhoff before checking in to the Deutsche Strasse Bed and Breakfast (hint: indulge your sweet tooth with their flourless Black Forest Bundt cake).
+Try traditional German foods and the specialty ribs at Veigel's Kaiserhoff before checking in to a local hotel or B&B.

 Mankato, Minnesota: 82 miles southwest of Minneapolis

 Rich in scenery, agriculture and outdoor rec, this state college town appeals to families, bicyclists and anyone seeking a laid-back weekend getaway.
 Take a guided paddling tour on the Blue Earth River with Bent River Outfitter; catch a summer concert at Riverfront Park; let the kids harvest fabric vegetables at the Children's Museum of Southern Minnesota; and trek to southern Minnesota's largest waterfall in Minneopa State Park.

 St. Cloud, Minnesota: 66 miles northwest of Minneapolis